How to Know You’re Ready to Say, “I Love You”

 Know that if your feelings don't match up, this may affect the relationship.
 You can only do your part to handle the situation delicately.
 If the other person is hurt enough to want to end the relationship, that's not something you can change.

-Navigating love and relationships can be difficult sometimes, especially if you have a history of heartbreak.
+Dealing with love and relationships can be difficult sometimes, especially if you have a history of heartbreak.
 Speaking with a therapist can help you process your feelings and adopt effective communication skills that will serve you in your current and future relationships.
-If you need someone to talk to, BetterHelp is the place to turn for professional online counseling.
+If you need someone to talk to, reach out to a mental health professional today.